HiDefTextiles/HiDefKnits/README.md

 3.3.
 Budget
 -----------

+-	*Gerið grein fyrir kostnaði og fjármögnun verkefnisins.
+Hvernig verður brugðist við ef áætluð fjármögnun til verkefnisins stenst ekki?*

 -   *Please describe the costs and funding.
 How will react if the projected funding for the project does not?*

 The majority of the funding is needed for salaries in order for the developers to dedicate their time and effort for developement of HiDef Knits and getting the software off the ground.
 There will be three employees, each specialising in a specific part of the software solution:
 Helga will develop the back-end and knitting,
 Ólafur will create the 3D modelling, and
 Brennan supervises the user-friendly interface and has invaluble experince with marketing FOSS software.
 Other operational costs are for co-working space, yarn to produce realistic textures and stitches, website costs (hosting, domain registration, etc.).